BFarkascode/STM32_SPIDriver/README.md

 We will use our mcu to communicate with a BMP280 temperature sensor using SPI.
 This sensor is cheap and very common in electronics design due to its relatively high sensitivity and robustness.

-Be aware that the mcu clocks at 32 MHz, while the sensor will clock at lower speed than that (probably 10 MHz or something).
-This means that we need to "allow" a sensor to react to any command, we can't send the next command immediatelly after the other one, using 32 MHz.
-I have found a delay of 100 us as a good rough number to bridge over most timings using the BMP280.
+Be aware that the mcu clocks at 32 MHz, while the sensor will clock at lower speed than that (probably never faster than SCK since it does not have a way to generate its own clock).
+This means that we need to "allow" a sensor to react to any command, we can't send the next command immediately after the other one, using an mcu that is at least 4 times faster.
+I have found a delay of 100 us as a good rough number to bridge over all timings when using the BMP280.
+(If timing is breached, the SPI bus will be blocked and we won't have any data coming from the sensor.)

 I am not going to explain the messaging and what needs to be written to the BMP280 since that is not the aim of this guide.
 Just to give some guidelines:
 - reading out is register address with MSB being 1